 Over the past few years, in addition to the insurances, the Fund has been able to help pay for:

 - Canopies for outdoor learning areas for all classrooms

 - New ceilings, lighting and hard floor areas in the upper school classrooms

 - Creating an outdoor quiet area

 - ICT restructure and improvement/enhancement of Curriculum IT network

 - School Office refurbishment

-What the Governors’ Fund does not pay for: Staffing and general premises costs, supplies and services, curriculum supplies and learning resources are funded by the Local Education Authority.
+What the School Improvement Fund does not pay for: Staffing and general premises costs, supplies and services, curriculum supplies and learning resources are funded by the Local Education Authority.
 Many extras are paid for via the PTFA fundraising.